parlange/auto-ovejero/README.rst

 `ovejero - Bayesian Neural Network Inference of Strong Gravitational Lenses <https://github.com/swagnercarena/ovejero>`_: Original GitHub repository by Wagner-Carena et al.

-📘 The Jupyter notebooks have been modified to use absolute paths, instead of relative to avoid launching kernel elsewhere.

 Installation
 ------------